Jonah Nemetz, MHC-LP

 Personal Note

-I am interested in a person’s diagnosis only to the degree that it affects a person’s ability to show up in the world, have relationships or experience life the way they want to.
+I identify as neurodivergent, and this later-in-life diagnosis has changed my life and helped shape the trajectory of my clinical practice.
+Gaining clarity on my own neurodivergence was crucial for me — and I am interested in a person's diagnosis only to the degree that it affects their ability to show up in the world, have relationships, or experience life the way they want to.

-As a “recovering over-analyzer,” I am someone who has grown an appreciation for both top-down and bottom-up methods of processing, something that I try to implement in my understanding of how to best work with patients.
+As a born-and-bred New Yorker and a recovering "over-analyzer," I've grown a deep appreciation for both top-down and bottom-up ways of processing — something I try to bring into my understanding of how to best work with patients.

 Work with Jonah.
 Free 20-minute call